GeoCodable/GRALE/README.md

   **Note: Capabilities are limited to get requests on ArcGIS REST API feature and map services at this time.**

+## Logging:
+  The GRALE module uses a logging object to retain request-response cycle information for use in ETL processes.
+  The logging object retains request information including parameters/headers, process ID's, and  UTC date-timestamps.
+  Response metrics include response status, size, and elapsed time.
+When errrors occur,

+            {
+            'process UUID':
+                {
+                'ppid': 'parent process UUID for the process', 'utc_timestamp': 'UTC start timestamp of the request/iteration', 'parameters': 'parameters sent to an request/iteration',
+                'status' : 'status category of an request/iteration','
+                'results': 'detailed messages of an request/iteration',
+                'elapsed_time': 'total time to run an request/iteration', 'size': 'size of request/iteration return object'
+                }
+            }
 ## Example Usage:
   ### Basic ArcGIS REST Feature Service Request:
   #### Perform a basic multi-threaded get request for all features/records in a service and return a list of GeoJSON objects.